 Summary: There is very little research on sleep disturbances and chronic pain in persons going through opioid withdrawal.
 This study will examine whether chronic pain worsens opioid withdrawal and sleep disturbances in persons with opioid use disorder.

 Status: IRB Approved/Active

-Grant funded multi-site clinical trial to study relationship among sleep, stress, emotion, drug craving, and relapse in outpatient facilities
+Grant-funded multi-site clinical trial to study the relationship among sleep, stress, emotion, drug craving, and relapse in outpatient facilities

 Summary: There is no published clinical research on the role of the orexin neurotransmitter system in opioid use disorder.
 This randomized-controlled trial will examine whether a dual-orexin receptor antagonist improves sleep, stress, and relapse outcomes in persons in early recovery from opioid use disorder.